-By signing on the reverse side or by voting by phone or Internet, you direct the Trustee to vote (in person or in proxy) as indicated on the reverse side of this proxy card, the number of shares of Eli Lilly and Company Common Stock credited to this account under The Lilly Employee 401(k) Plan or an affiliated plan at the close of business on February 21, 2023, at the Annual Meeting of Shareholders to be held on May 1, 2023 at 8:30 a.m.
+By signing on the reverse side or by voting by phone or Internet, you direct the Trustee to vote (in person or by proxy) as indicated on the reverse side of this proxy card, the number of shares of Eli Lilly and Company Common Stock credited to this account under The Lilly Employee 401(k) Plan or an affiliated plan at the close of business on February 28, 2024, at the Annual Meeting of Shareholders to be held on May 6, 2024 at 8:30 a.m.
 EDT, and at any adjournment thereof.